Web SDK setup

 Requirements

-- HTTPS website.
-Web push does not work on HTTP websites or using incognito or private browser modes.
+- HTTPS website: Web push does not work on HTTP or in incognito/private modes.

-- A single origin.
-For security reasons, web push follows the Same-origin policy.
+- Single origin: Web push follows the Same-origin policy.
 If you have multiple origins (domains/subdomains), you will need multiple OneSignal apps (one per origin).
 To comply with this browser limitation, you can either:

 If your team already created an account with OneSignal, ask to be invited as an admin role so you can setup the app.
 Otherwise, sign up for a free account at onesignal.com to get started!